fredie7/dbt-snowflake-analytics/README.md

-### Logistics Big Data Analytics Featuring Snowflake & DBT.
+## Logistics Big Data Analytics Project Featuring Snowflake & DBT.

 This project implements a structured, multi-layered analytics pipeline following the Medallion Architecture, with secure data persistence in Snowflake and data transformation and testing using DBT.